 A herniated disc (also called a ruptured or slipped disc) is when a disc between two vertebrae slips out of place and irritates the surrounding nerves.
 It is one of the most common causes of sciatica, which is burning pain and numbness in the leg.

-Initial treatment methods for low back pain and herniated discs include exercise, physiotherapy, anti-inflammatory medicines, and therapeutic injections.
+Initial back pain treatment methods for low back pain and herniated discs include exercise, physiotherapy, anti-inflammatory medicines, and therapeutic injections.
 In more serious cases, invasive surgery such as spinal fusion may be required.

 Patients can avoid spinal fusion surgery, which is a highly invasive procedure by having stem cell therapy, Lipogems® adipose tissue transfer, and Platelet Rich Plasma (PRP) therapy, and PRP for back pain and disc herniations.
-The treatments can potentially repair the damaged disc, rehydrate the disc, restore function and stop the pain.
+The treatments (lower back pain treatment or upper back pain treatment) can potentially repair the damaged disc, rehydrate the disc, restore function and stop the pain.

 Back and spinal conditions which can be treated with Lipogems® and PRP include: